1998-2015 Coach Rick Barnes Many more highs then lows

-Team records first 30 game win season in the history of Longhorn basketball and makes the Elite 8.
+Aldridge returns and Tucker regains eligibility and these horns record the first 30 game win season in the history of Longhorn basketball and make the Elite 8.

 Longhorns Have First 30 Game Win Season And The Seniors On This Team replace The 2004 Team As The Winningest Team In School History (101).

 Kevin Durant is the first freshman ever to win a National Player of the year award.
 He wins all 10 of the awards presented in 2007.
 He receives the Naismith College Player of the Year; John R. wooden Award; USBWA Oscar Robertson Trophy; Adolph Rupp Trophy; Associate Press College Basketball Player of the Year, NABC Play of the Year, Sporting News Men's College Basketball Player of the Year; CBS/Chevrolet National Player of the Year; SI.Com National Player of the Year; and Espn.com Player of the Year.
 He is also selected to the Olympic team in 2012.

 Ed Reese (the Texas swimming coach) gives Barnes some coaching advise that improves Barnes coaching style.

 This Is The Only Season In The History Of Texas Basketball That Texas Is Number 1 In A Weekly National Poll.